mkdecisiondev/devdocs/aws/lambda-with-other-services/ses-lambda/ses-lambda.md

 ![alt text](images/image1.png)

 Next, give your Lambda function permission to use SES.
 You’ll need to make a custom policy in AWS IAM.
 Go to the Roles section and click on the role to edit in.
-Create an inline policy and enter this JSON.
-For more information on how to configure permissions in SES, read the [documentation](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/control-user-access.html).
+Create an inline policy and enter this JSON:

 ```json
 {